EspressoLogicCafe/Examples/README.md

 7. [FTP-Listener-Provider](https://github.com/EspressoLogicCafe/Examples/tree/master/FTP-Listener-Provider): This example is a pluggable listener provider for Live API Creator that that you can use to connect to an FTP server to listen to and/or to create files and directories.

 8. [Amazon Dynamo DB](https://github.com/EspressoLogicCafe/Examples/tree/master/Amazon-Dynamo-DB-DataSource-Provider-Sample) : This example is sample code to add Amazon Dynamo DB as data source provider in Live API Creator.
+For v5.1 or v5.2 only.

 9. [db2i-AS400](https://github.com/EspressoLogicCafe/Examples/tree/master/db2i-AS400): This example demonstrates how to use Live API Creator with AS400.